sophierain/contract2game/README.md

    root of the tree.
 Act specifications can have local variables and behaviour local constraints.
 We must therefore lift all constraints to the root of the tree and apply variable renaming to mimic this local variable and constraint scoping.
+6. The game tree is defined over the reals, and the act specification is defined over ints.
+This is mostly a safe over abstraction (see section for arguments), but is unsound for expressions involving division.

 In order to construct the game tree we need the following steps:

-- construct state tree
-    - build a tree that represents all possible sequential applications of behaviours on top of the construtor post state
 - player concretization & ignore nodes
   - assign a player to each node
   - add ignore edges to every node
-    - produces a "player enhanced state tree" (pest)
+  - produces a state tree
-- "normal" case splitting (pull out internal nodes)
+- case splitting
+  - constraint classification
+  - caller dependent case splits
+  - history dependent case splits
     - ensures that every action is always executable by the player
   - case consistency transformations
     - rewrite case conditions to ensure that they are both exhaustive and non overlapping
 - apply utilities
   - apply payoff function to produce utilites at each leaf node
 - lift constraints & variable renaming

-#### State Tree Construction

-start at the root, recursivly apply all behaviours to all nodes until either nothing more can be sat, or we hit some max depth

 #### Player Concretization and Ignore Nodes